Learn about the bank accounts available in the current account market today and see if you can find the right one for you.

 In return for a monthly fee, some bank accounts will offer a premium account or packaged account that gives you some perks along with your usual banking.

-These perks usually include products such as mobile phone insurance, breakdown cover and travel insurance, but can also cover entertainment benefits such as film rental, music downloads and executive airport lounge access.
+These perks usually include products such as mobile phone insurance, breakdown cover and travel insurance.
+They can also offer entertainment benefits, such as TV subscriptions and cinema tickets, and executive airport lounge access.

-Aside from these benefits, some of these packaged accounts may offer preferential rates for other banking products such as loans or mortgages.
+Aside from these benefits, some packaged accounts may offer preferential rates for other banking products, such as savings accounts or mortgages.

 An offset mortgage links your main current and/or savings accounts with your mortgage.
-Each month, the amount you owe on your mortgage is reduced by the amount in these accounts before working out the interest due on the loan.
+Each month, the amount you owe on your mortgage is reduced by the amount in these accounts before the interest due on the loan is worked out.

-So, as your current account and savings balances go up, you pay less on your mortgage.
+As your current account or savings balances go up, you pay less on your mortgage.
 As they go down, you pay more.
 These accounts do require careful money management to ensure you're making the best use of your savings.